History of Sweden (1523–1611): Sigismund's reaction

 When Sigismund found out about the Uppsala Synod 1593, he considered it an infringement of his prerogative.
 On his arrival in Sweden he initially tried to gain time by confirming what had been done; but the aggressiveness of the Protestant faction and the persistence of Duke Charles made civil war inevitable.
 At the Battle of Stångebro on September 25, 1598, the struggle was decided in favour of Charles and Protestantism.
 Sigismund fled from Sweden, never to return, and on March 19, 1600, the Riksdag of Linköping proclaimed the duke king under the title of Charles IX of Sweden.
 Sigismund and his line of posterity were declared to have forfeited the Swedish crown, and was from then on to pass to the male heirs of Charles.

 Foreign affairs

 Sweden had little independent foreign interaction while it was committed to the Kalmar Union, and Gustav’s earliest reign aimed at little more than self-preservation.
-As he was in debt to merchant of Lübeck, he used aid of Denmark to free himself from this deal by a truce of August 28, 1537.
-Thereby, Sweden for the first time in its history became the mistress of its own waters.
-But hegemony of Denmark was indisputable, and Gustav regarded them with suspicion.
-When Sweden broke away from the Kalmar Union, Denmark and Norway entered into their own union, (see Denmark–Norway), and the Danish king Christian III continued to carry the Swedish insignia of three crowns in his coat of arms, indicating a supposed claim of sovereignty.
+As he was in debt to merchants of Lübeck and the Hanseatic League, he fought together with Denmark against the League, and achieved victory after a truce of August 28, 1537.
+But Gustav regarded Denmark with suspicion.

-Also offensive was the attitude of Sweden's eastern neighbor Russia, with whom the Swedish king was nervously anxious to stand on good terms.
-Gustav attributed to Ivan IV of Russia, whose resources he unduly magnified, the design of establishing a universal monarchy round the Baltic Sea, and waged an inconclusive war against him in 1554–1557.
+The attitude of Sweden's eastern neighbor Russia was also offensive, and the Swedish king was initially anxious to stand on good terms with that kingdom.
+Gustav attributed to Ivan IV of Russia, whose resources he unduly over-estimated, the design of establishing a universal monarchy round the Baltic Sea, and waged an inconclusive war against him in 1554–1557.